hash-walker/blog/content/en/posts/iac/index.md

+# Hands-On Infrastructure Deployment with Terraform: A Practice Guide

 ---
-title: "Hands on IaC Using Terraforms"
-date: 2025-12-30T12:30:30+05:00
-draft: false
----

-# Hands-On Infrastructure Deployment with Terraform: A Step-by-Step Guide

 Infrastructure as Code (IaC) has revolutionized how we provision and manage cloud resources.
 Instead of clicking through consoles, we can define our entire infrastructure in human-readable configuration files.
-In this article, we’ll walk through a hands-on project to deploy a secure, scalable web application architecture on AWS using **Terraform**.
+In this practice project, we’ll walk through a hands-on guide to deploy a secure, scalable web application architecture on AWS using **Terraform**.

 We will build a **Virtual Private Cloud (VPC)** with public and private subnets, deploy **EC2 instances** for a web server and a backend service, configure **Security Groups**, and manage **IAM users**—all via code.

-By the end of this guide, you will have a fully functioning infrastructure deployed on AWS.
+By the end of this guide, you will have a fully functioning infrastructure deployed on AWS to use as a sandbox for your learning.

 ## Prerequisites